 Sustainability and circularity

 Low material quantities, durable surfaces, and the potential for source-separated deconstruction provide good conditions for resource-efficient use.
 During dismantling, targeted separation of metal anchors and panels facilitates reuse or high-quality recycling.
-Hydraulic, low-vibration methods—such as with concrete pulverizers or stone and concrete splitters—support low-damage dismantling and reduce secondary environmental impacts like noise and dust.
+Hydraulic, low-vibration methods – such as with concrete pulverizers or stone and concrete splitters – support low-damage dismantling and reduce secondary environmental impacts like noise and dust.
+Design for disassembly, reversible connections, and transparent documentation of components improve circular outcomes and simplify future interventions.

 Installation, fastening, and maintenance